‘What is it like playing football?’, is a question I get asked on a daily basis.

 Hassleholm is an hour and a half drive from Malmo in the south of Sweden and what I love is that it’s only two hours away from my favourite city in the world, Copenhagen.
 Hassleholm IF is a division two club where we play in a conference across the south of Sweden.

 In my time here so far in Sweden, I have been introduced to a new culture in.
 When I first arrived at my new club Hassleholm IF, I was afraid of not being able to speak Swedish and getting to know my teammates, but that was never the case.
 Some know English better than others but everyone is very welcoming and my Swedish is slowly beginning to improve.
 Swedes have a love for coffee just like Australians do, if not a little more.
 After training on Thursdays, it is part of their week, heading to the coffee shop and spending time together as a team, it’s called a ‘fika’ or as we know it as a catch up coffee.

 As I mentioned before, this club has a different feeling to my previous clubs is something I have found different is having two head coaches and one assistant.
 Normally it would be the other way around with two assistants or even just one.
 It took a little getting used to but both of them have helped me in understanding the game, working on the technical side of my game and also learning small amounts of Swedish along the way.

 Being in a country like Sweden I think has taught me so much in a small amount of time.
 My time away from home has had its ups and downs but that comes along with everyone’s journey.
-For me, it is about focusing on my daily routine and how I can improve my football both physically and mentally while enjoying the journey.
+For me it is about focusing on my daily routine and how I can improve on my football both physically and mentally.